MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/40_y_axis_assembly.md

     Use the MGN15 guides to position the first rail in the center of the extrusion before fastening the screws.
 Use a DTI running along the edge of the extrusion to fine-adjust it into alignment with the extrusion.

-    With the first rail aligned, fit the second rail using the MGN15 guides and a DTI to clock it into the first rail.
+    With the first rail aligned, fit the second rail using the MGN15 guides and a DTI to align it with the first rail.
 Make sure to check horizontal and vertical alignment and shim if required.

 ---